Iterable/iterable-web-sdk/README.md

 })();
 ```

-:rotating_light: Please note, you won't likely need access to this Axios
+:rotating_light: You most likely will not need to do anything with the underlying
-instance.
-This is reserved for advanced use cases only.
+Axios request.
+This is only for advanced use cases.

-## I want to automatically show my in-app messages with a delay between each
+## How do I add a delay between the display of multiple in-app messages?

-This SDK allows that.
-Simply call the `getInAppMessages` method but pass `{
-display: 'immediate' }` as the second parameter.
-This will expose some methods
+To add a delay between the display of multiple in-app messages:

+1. In the object you pass as the first parameter to `getInAppMessages`, set
+   `displayInterval` to the number of milliseconds you want to wait between
+   messages.

+2. In the object you pass as the second parameter to `getInAppMessages`, set
+   `display` to `deferred`.

-used to make the request to show the messages and pause and resume the queue.
+Then, to show messages, pause the display of messages, and resume the display of

-Normally to request a list of in-app messages, you'd make a request like this:
+messages, use the methods returned by `getInAppMessages`.

+For example, this code fetches in-app messages from Iterable but doesn't display
+them:

 ```ts
 import { initialize, getInAppMessages } from '@iterable/web-sdk';